 Planning And Consultation

 Before getting a tooth filling, the dentist will first inspect your teeth to determine the best option for you.
 The dentist may also use an x-ray to properly identify the severity of the decay.
-Dental fillings are usually recommended for decay and minor tooth fractures.
+Dental fillings are usually recommended for decay and minor tooth repairs in Kyle.
 However, if your case is more serious, the dentist may advise you to consider other treatment options such as dental implants or crowns.

 The Types Of Dental Fillings